Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 dig example.com AAAA
 ```
 https://test-ipv6.com/ can be utilized from clients.

+# Deeper Dive: The Three Main IPv6 Daemons in OpenBSD 7.7

+OpenBSD 7.7’s IPv6 stack uses three distinct but complementary daemons for address acquisition, prefix delegation, and router advertisement.
+Together, these handle both upstream (WAN) and downstream (LAN) IPv6 configuration without requiring third-party tools.
+Each has a clear purpose, and understanding their separation makes troubleshooting and configuration much easier.

+## 1. `slaacd` - SLAAC and RA listener for upstream
+`slaacd` (Stateless Address Automatic Configuration Daemon) listens for IPv6 Router Advertisements (RAs) from the upstream ISP router (e.g., Verizon FiOS gateway) on the WAN interface.
+Its core responsibilities:

+### Address assignment via SLAAC:
+If the RA contains a prefix with the “autonomous address-configuration” (A) flag set, `slaacd` will automatically assign a global unicast address (GUA) or link-local address on that interface.
+(N/A in our case)

+### Default route installation:
+If the RA’s router lifetime is non-zero, `slaacd` installs an IPv6 default route via the RA source.

+**`slaacd` only processes RAs on interfaces configured for autoconf in hostname.if.
+It does not serve LAN clients - its scope is inbound RAs from upstream.**

+## 2. `dhcp6leased` - DHCPv6 client and PD handler
+`dhcp6leased` is OpenBSD’s built-in DHCPv6 client daemon, introduced in 7.3 and now the standard for 7.7.

+Its core responsibilities:

+### Prefix Delegation (PD):
+Requests and maintains an IPv6 prefix (often /56 or /60) from the ISP’s DHCPv6 server.
+This is typically used for downstream LAN addressing.

+### Address assignment (IA_NA):
+If the ISP provides a direct IPv6 address for the WAN interface via DHCPv6 (IA_NA), `dhcp6leased` will assign it.
+Verizon FiOS typically assigns only a delegated prefix (IA_PD) via DHCPv6 to the CPE (router).
+If configured, `dhcp6leased` then assigns IPv6 addresses (GUAs) on its LAN interface(s) using that delegated prefix.
+(Recall the `inet6` flag in our `hostname.ix0` which allows for inet6 on LAN).

+### Lease persistence:
+State is stored under /var/db/dhcp6leased/<ifname> so leases survive daemon restarts and reboots.

+**On many Verizon FiOS connections, the WAN interface will have only a link-local address and no GUA, even though PD works.
+This is expected.**

+## 3. rad — Router Advertisement Daemon for downstream
+`rad` advertises IPv6 configuration to LAN clients by sending periodic and solicited RAs on LAN interfaces.

+Its core responsibilities:

+### Prefix advertisement:
+Announces the IPv6 prefix derived from the ISP’s delegated prefix so LAN clients can configure their own GUAs via SLAAC.

+### Router lifetime advertisement:
+Informs LAN clients of the router’s availability as the default gateway.

+### RDNSS and DNSSL options:
+Can optionally advertise DNS servers (as in our case) to LAN clients, allowing for SLAAC-only networks without the need for DHCPv6.

+### Dynamic reconfiguration:
+If the delegated prefix changes (e.g., after a DHCPv6 renewal), `rad` can be reloaded to advertise the updated prefix without restarting the daemon.

+## Key Point:
+`rad` only sends outbound RAs to LAN clients.
+It does not listen for or process inbound RAs from upstream — that’s `slaacd`’s job.

 # What is happening here (summary):
 | Step | Daemon               | Role                                                                                                       |